kakitone/finishingTool/README.md

 ## Remarks ##
 1. After passing through the finishingTool, it is advised to use a polishing tool(e.g. Quiver) to polish the improved contigs in improved2.fasta
 2. If you have problem running scipy.weave, try to remove ~/.python27_compiled
-3. If you want polishing to be done for the gaps, you can add polish at the end as follows:
+3. If you want polishing to be done for the gaps in the greedy mode, you can add polish at the end as follows:

 	python finisher.py EcoliTestRun/ MUMmer3.23/ polish

+4. If you want to have a more aggressive output in the repeat aware mode, you can just use the improved3.fasta in your destinedFolder.
+It is already ouputted there after you run finisherSC.py